20 years later, the cult teen comedy still holds up surprisingly well.

 Songwriiters for Josie and the Pussycats included '90s alt-pop heroes like the late Adam Schlesinger from Fountains of Wayne, Counting Crows's Adam Duritz, and that dog.'s Anna Waronker.
 With Letters to Cleo's Kay Hanley lending her singing voice for Josie, the soundtrack is a slice of pop-punk perfection.

 With all this being said, Josie and the Pussycats isn't a flawless movie; at times, its bubbly, sugarcoated ambiance feels a little too juvenile in comparison to the bold statements the film's screenplay tries to make.
-The trope of Melody as the dumb blonde feels especially tired all these years later, and you can't convince me there was any good reason to throw a love story in at the end.
+The trope of Melody as the dumb blonde feels especially tired all these years later, and you can't convince me there was any good reason to throw in a haphazard love story.

 But those minor critiques are inconsequential to the one-of-a-kind legacy of Josie and the Pussycats.
-The ultra-low-rise, boot-cut pants might be outdated in 2020, but now more than ever, the movie's anticapitalist mantra still rings true.
+No matter how you feel about the ultra-low-rise pants, the movie's anticapitalist mantra rings truer now more than ever.